-y = sufficient number to enable foam to be directed onto any part of the fuel and lubricating oil pressure systems, gearing and other hazards.

-(1) may be located at outside of the entrance to the room.

-(2) may be arranged outside of the space concerned for smaller spaces of cargo ships.

-(3) the amount of sand is to be at least 0.1 m^3 .
-A shovel is to be provided.

-Sand boxes may be substituted by approval portable fire extinguisher.

-(4) not required for such spaces in cargo ships wherein all boilers contained therin are for domestic services and are less than 175 kW.

-(5) in case of machinery spaces containing both boilers and internal combustion engines the requirements apply, with the exception that one of the foam fire-extinguishers of at least 45 L capacity or equivalent may be omitted on the condition that the 135 L extinguisher can protect efficiently and readily the area covered by the 45 L extinguisher.
+- y = sufficient number to enable foam to be directed onto any part of the fuel and lubricating oil pressure systems, gearing and other hazards. - (1) may be located at outside of the entrance to the room. - (2) may be arranged outside of the space concerned for smaller spaces of cargo ships. - (3) the amount of sand is to be at least 0.1 $m^3.\ A$ shovel is to be provided. - Sand boxes may be substituted by approval portable fire extinguisher. - (4) not required for such spaces in cargo ships wherein all boilers contained therin are for domestic services and are less than 175 kW, or boilers are protected by fixed water-based local application fire-extinguishing systems as required by Ch 8, Sec 4, 406 of the Rules.
+(2023) - (5) in case of machinery spaces containing both boilers and internal combustion engines the requirements apply, with the exception that one of the foam fire-extinguishers of at least 45 L capacity or equivalent may be omitted on the condition that the 135 L extinguisher can protect efficiently and readily the area covered by the 45 L extinguisher.